Purchasing real estate in thailand can be a complex business

 But with Raimon Land, we try to make it as simple as possible.
 Our Buyer’s Guide for international purchasers, available in English and Chinese, seeks to answer the most common questions you may have when making a property purchase.
 Download your copy today, or contact us for more information

-We hope you will find this guide useful.
-Please do not hesitate to contact us for more information or to answer any questions you may have.
+Please contact us at 02-029-1888 for more information or to answer any questions you may have.

 CAN FOREIGNERS PURCHASE PROPERTY IN THAILAND?

 Thai law forbids foreigners from owning land but allows them to purchase freehold condominium units, with 100% ownership under a foreign name.
 However, for the overall building, the majority, or 51%, of the units must be owned by Thai nationals, and no more than 49% of the total unit floor area available to foreign buyers, or under a foreign entity such as a trust or company.